bridge-ai-neuro/SORT/README.md

 python sort/dataset_creation/run_booksort_creation.py
 ```

-## Prompt validation
+## Prompt selection
-Before evaluating a model, it is recommended to know what is the best performing prompt for such model.
+Before evaluating a model, a prompt needs to be selected that works well for the model.
-For this step, the following things are needed: a config file, a model, the set of prompt templates, and the data for
+For this step, the following things are needed: a config file, a model, a set of prompt configs, and the data for
 running on those prompts.
 1. The model `<model_name>` should appear in the `sort/evaluation/model_paths.csv` file.
 This file serves as a mapping for model names to their local folder
 and their libraries to run them (huggingface, vllm, or openai apis).
-2. The original set of prompt templates is stored in the folder `sort/evaluation/conf/prompts/`.
+2. The original set of prompt configs is stored in the folder `sort/evaluation/conf/prompts/`.
 3. The config file `<config_yaml>` should be stored in `sort/evaluation/conf/` as a yaml file.
 4. The dataset should be stored in `data/`.

-In order to execute a prompt sweep, it is required to update the location where the Huggingface models
+In order to execute a prompt selection sweep, it is required to update the location where the Huggingface models
 are downloaded and stored to.
 This is done by configuring the `download_path` variable to the right directory in the
 `<config_yaml>` file.